 Would Not Wearing a Seatbelt Affect My Case?

 If you’ve been injured in a car accident, you might be wondering whether or not your failure to wear your seat belt will affect your chances of winning your auto accident case.
-At Payer Law Group, we regularly meet with clients in our Orlando office who are in exactly this situation, which is why we’ll now take a closer look at Florida’s seat belt law and how it may affect your auto accident claim.
+At Payer Law, we regularly meet with clients in our Orlando office who are in exactly this situation, which is why we’ll now take a closer look at Florida’s seat belt law and how it may affect your auto accident claim.

 A Brief Overview of Florida’s Seat Belt Law